Will I Lose Weight If I Stop Eating? The Science of Starvation & Better Alternatives to Fasting

 • Manage Stress: Since stress is linked to overeating, finding effective ways to manage stress is important for weight control.
 Techniques like meditation, deep breathing, or moderate exercise can help reduce stress levels and prevent stress eating.

 • Seek Professional Guidance: If you don’t feel confident in your diet or how much food you should be eating, work with a healthcare professional who can provide personalized advice.
-For an additional layer of support, consider working with an eating psychology coach who an help address your thoughts, feelings, and beliefs.
+For an additional layer of support, consider working with an eating psychology coach who can help address your thoughts, feelings, and beliefs.

 Fasting, especially in extreme forms, can be difficult to sustain over the long term.
 By learning how to maintain a healthy weight without fasting, you can find more sustainable lifestyle changes that lead to better physical and mental health.